top of page

 BNWOT (Brand New Without Tags)

-New and unused, but missing tags or outer packaging.
+New and unused, but missing its outer packaging or retail tags.
 Most relevant for tools and accessories.

 Cross-Posting